polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 ```

 Internally, the cryptography features of P5, uses GnuPG (Gnu Privacy Guard) to retrieve certificates and private keys used in cryptography and
 signing of messages.
-This means you'll have to have GnuPG installed on your system to use cyrptography in combination with MIME creation.
+This means you'll have to have GnuPG installed on your system to use cryptography in combination with MIME creation.

 You would also (obviously) have to have the certificate used for encryption installed into your GnuPG database.
 The above lambda, will throw an
-exception, simply because it won't find the certificate needed to encrypt your message (assuming you don't have a public key
+exception, simply because it won't find the public PGP key needed to encrypt your message (assuming you don't have a public key
-for "thomas@gaiasoul.com")
+for "thomas@gaiasoul.com").

 Signing a multipart, with a private PGP key, is just as simple.
 Except, this time you would have to declare which _private key_ to use.
 Which requires
 you to also supply a *[password]* node, beneath the *[email]/[fingerprint]* argument you supply, to have the GnuPG database release your private key.